moin-ansari-o8/Phoenix/README.md

 ```bash
 pip install -r requirements.txt
 ```

 ## Do this to run

 - for just listening and all run only MainPHNX.py
-- for running the whole phoenix with bg battery checking and time related all methods run load.py
+- for running the whole phoenix with bg battery checking and time related all methods run load.py .

 ## Future Enhancements

 - Implement a more intuitive and user-friendly GUI.
 - Add Reinforcement learning algorithm.

+## Contribute

+We welcome contributions from the community.
+Here are some ways you can help:

+1. **Report Bugs**: If you find a bug, please report it by creating an issue on GitHub.

+2. **Suggest Features**: If you have an idea for a new feature, please open an issue to discuss it.

+3. **Submit Pull Requests**: If you have a fix or a new feature, please submit a pull request.
+Make sure to follow the contribution guidelines.

+4. **Improve Documentation**: Help us improve our documentation by making it clearer and more comprehensive.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more details .